A highly-functional website is investment companies get to benefit from for years.

 It is challenging for company managers to fully conceptualize the interface and map out the user experience – that’s why most companies add features to websites during the development stage.

 Prototyping is a way to test the future website interface, make sure the elements are loading well, and help guide the user to the checkout or contact page.
-In this post, you’ll find out how to find software developers who’ll build affordable and efficient website prototypes, what the best practices for MVP design are.
+In this post, you’ll find out how to find software developers who’ll build affordable and efficient website prototypes, what the best practices for MVP website design are.

 7 Must-Have Features to Add to Your Website